salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/04-this-keyword.md

 ### 6. Arrow Functions and 'this'

 Arrow functions DON'T have their own `this` - they inherit from enclosing scope (lexical `this`).

+**Lexical 'this' in Arrow Functions** - Arrow functions inherit 'this' from their enclosing scope, solving callback context issues but making them unsuitable as methods.

 ```javascript
 const user = {